KonuTech/MRS/README.md

 The primary goal of the project was to develop a Movie Recommender System.
 The final strategy involved following objectives:

-* scrapping the data via API using loops,
+* data ingestion from API using loops,
 * storing the data as RDMS,
 *	building views for data exploration and data visualisation,
 *	Content Based Recommenders and Collaborative filtering